MLEnthusiast/MHCLN/README.md

 In our paper we have experimented with two remote sensing benchmark archives - [**UC Merced Data Set**](http://weegee.vision.ucmerced.edu/datasets/landuse.html) (UCMD) and [**AID**](https://arxiv.org/abs/1608.05167).
 Code for the respective data sets have been provided in separate folders.

 # Usage
 First, download [UCMD](http://weegee.vision.ucmerced.edu/datasets/landuse.html) dataset or the [AID]() dataset and save them on the disk.
 For the UCMD dataset the parent folder will contain 21 sub-folders, each containing 100 images for each category.
-Whereas, for the AID dataset the parent folder will contain 30 sub-folder, cumulatively containing 10,000 images.
+Whereas, for the AID dataset the parent folder will contain 30 sub-folders, cumulatively containing 10,000 images.

 Next, download the pre-trained Tensorflow models following the instructions in [this](https://www.tensorflow.org/tutorials/image_recognition) page.